 The study, led by Dr. Frank Hu of the Harvard T.H.
 Chan School of Public Health, was remarkably comprehensive, following the results of almost 130,000 subjects of both genders over thirty years.
 Keeping track of nutritional choices and any heart-related conditions, it was concluded that both women and men who consumed carbohydrates as opposed to fatty foods were developing a nearly equal risk of cardiovascular disease, a statistic missed in older studies that had determined there clearly was no advantage to reducing the level of saturated fat in a meal plan.

 So what may be the takeaway from this report?
-Improved heart health can be gained by not simply decreasing the total amount of saturated fat in a dietary plan, but also by selecting heart-healthy foods for older adults instead of foods with high levels of sugar or processed flour-based foods.
+Improved heart health can be gained by not simply decreasing the total amount of saturated fat in a dietary plan, but also by selecting heart-healthy meals for older adults instead of foods with high levels of sugar or processed flour-based foods.

 - Making wise dietary choices, as well as picking up groceries so that fresh, heart-healthy foods are always available